Everything you need for making leather dog collars and leads

 THREAD

-- Use the Right Needle – A leather needle is essential for piercing through leather cleanly without tearing.
+- Use the Right Needle – Always use a proper leather needle, as it is designed to pierce leather cleanly without tearing or damaging the material.

-- Choose Strong Thread – Bonded nylon or polyester thread is ideal for leather, as it’s durable and resists fraying.
+- Choose Strong Thread – Bonded nylon or polyester thread is recommended for leatherwork, as it provides excellent strength, durability, and resistance to fraying over time.

 HARDWEAR